What is the bowel?

 Radiotherapy

-Radiotherapy to the pelvic area or to the back passage (rectum) can cause diarrhoea.
+Radiotherapy to the pelvic Open a glossary item area or to the back passage (rectum) can cause diarrhoea.
 This usually comes on shortly after the treatment starts and can last for a few weeks or longer after your treatment ends.
 For some people, it might start after you finish your radiotherapy treatment.

-Speak to your doctor, nurse, or radiographer they might give you medicines to slow down your bowel and try to prevent diarrhoea.
+Speak to your healthcare team they might give you medicines to slow down your bowel and try to prevent diarrhoea.

 Surgery